tumelo-maja/pizza_order_cli/README.md

     <img src="docs/app-screenshots/app-order-order-summary-remove.png" >
     <br>
     <figcaption><strong><em>Order Summary - Add more meals</em></strong></figcaption>
-    *Note: bottom image shows mutliple meal added by selecting option 2.
+    *Note: bottom image shows multiple meal added by selecting option 2.
   </figure>

   - **Meal display** - complete order summary is shown including any extra items selected and their quantities for each meal.
   - **1) Place Order** - to submit the order.
   - **2) Add more meals** - to add 1 or more meals to the order; app goes back to choose pizza name
   - **3) Remove meals** - to remove 1 or more meals from the order; app goes to remove meals menu.
-  - **Limits:** input must be an integer betweeen 1 and 3 or enter 99 to return to 'Main Menu'
+  - **Limits:** input must be an integer between 1 and 3 or enter 99 to return to 'Main Menu'

 - **Order summary - remove meals**
   <figure>